Staff and residents working and living in the regulated care sector urged to get their flu jab this winter

 Outbreaks of flu often occur in health and social care settings where people tend to be more vulnerable to serious illnesses, and are in close contact with each other.
 As flu is so contagious, staff and residents are all at risk of infection.
 So, if you work or live in any setting where you are providing care to an elderly or vulnerable person make sure you get your flu jab.
 You can do this by making an appointment at either a local pharmacy or by contacting your GP practice.

-Stephanie Zakrzewski, a Queen’s Nurse, and Nursing & Quality Manager at NHS Blackburn with Darwen and NHS East Lancashire Clinical Commissioning Groups, said: “When people live and work closely together flu can spread quickly amongst residents and staff.
+Kathryn Lord, Director of Quality and Chief Nurse at NHS Blackburn with Darwen and NHS East Lancashire Clinical Commissioning Groups, said: “When people live and work closely together flu can spread quickly amongst residents and staff.
 The vaccination will reduce the chances of getting flu and help stop the spread of the disease to those you care for; and ensure you can continue to help those you look after.

 “Unfortunately for some people such as the elderly or those with a learning disability or long-term condition such as a lung problem, diabetes or a heart condition, it can affect these groups much worse and can mean hospitalisation or sometimes even death.
 This is the reason we are urging everyone living and working within the regulated care* sector to get protected and get vaccinated.”

-Councillor Mustafa Desai, Executive Member for Adult Services and Prevention at Blackburn with Darwen Council, added: “I would encourage the staff and residents of all of our care homes to protect themselves and others by taking up the offer of a free flu vaccine this year.
+Councillor Mustafa Desai, Executive Member for Adult Services and Prevention at Blackburn with Darwen Council, added: “I would like to thank everyone who have had their vaccinations already.
+It is important that staff and residents of all of our care homes to protect themselves and others by taking up the offer of a free flu vaccine this year.
 We know how vulnerable care home settings can be and if residents catch flu the consequences could be much more severe than in others adults.
 And of course this year it’s more important than ever to protect against the double threat of flu and coronavirus.”

 People with flu can spread it to others up to about 6 feet away and is commonly thought to be spread mainly when people with flu cough, sneeze or talk.
 Symptoms can begin about 2 days after the virus enters the body meaning that you may be able to pass on the flu to someone else before you know you are sick, as well as while you are sick.
 Some people can be infected with the flu virus but have no symptoms.
 During this time, those people may still spread the virus to others.